YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `-v`: Specifies the input VCF file generated by the variant calling step.
 - `-o`: Specifies the output directory for the visualization results.
-- `-n`: Specifies the number of individuals in the mutant bulk, which is necessary for proper analysis.
+- `-n`: Specifies the number of individuals in the mutant bulk.

 **Optional: Using MutPlot with SnpEff**:\
 MutPlot can be run in combination with **SnpEff** to annotate variants for their potential effects.
 This allows for a more detailed understanding of how SNPs may impact gene function.
 For more information on SnpEff, please refer to the [SnpEff Documentation](https://pcingola.github.io/SnpEff/snpeff/introduction/).